meiyor/ABIChallenge_Juan_Manuel_Mayor_Torres/README.md

 ![chatbot_API](https://github.com/user-attachments/assets/3946f78a-c26b-4931-805b-5cf4beece4c1)

+**The undefined premises and variables in js are only identified after the first time the chatbot is deployed**

-and the terminal output while the Docker container is running with the API loaded
+The terminal output while the Docker container is running with the API loaded

 ![terminal_API_running_on_docker](https://github.com/user-attachments/assets/431c465e-3133-440e-974e-40e7b1c4efaf)

+- **Take into account that any security issues related to database access or code generation in SonarCloud are minors and need to be reviewed for a final release**
+- **Each security correction must be following the same pushing path from feature to develop to main branches**

 For a detailed video running the API test refer to the following explanatory video [https://drive.google.com/file/d/10Du3PZhLgFvb9w6Pdl-MOvHh02fZpkCM/view?usp=drive_link](https://drive.google.com/file/d/10Du3PZhLgFvb9w6Pdl-MOvHh02fZpkCM/view?usp=drive_link).
 Don't hesitate to contact me for further details.